aleksey-hoffman/vue-open-weather-widget/README.md

 ## Style

 You can style the component with CSS.
+Just make sure your styles have higher specificity than the component's styles.
+The easiest way to do this is to add `#app` in the selectors.
 For example:

 ```SCSS
 <style lang="scss">